 SECTION 2.
 Public Hearing.
-The City Council of the City of Atascadero, at a Public Hearing held on March 14, 2023, considered testimony and reports from staff, the applicants, and the public and introduced for first reading, by title only, an Ordinance modifying the official Zoning Map converting approximately 15.2 acres from residential suburban to residential multifamily - 10 and commercial park for the Barrel Creek Project.
+The City Council of the City of Atascadero, at a Public Hearing held on March 14, 2023 and continued to March 28, 2023, considered testimony and reports from staff, the applicants, and the public and introduced for first reading, by title only, an Ordinance modifying the official Zoning Map converting approximately 15.2 acres from Residential Suburban to Residential Multi-Family-10 and Commercial Park for the Barrel Creek Project.